-Laminate became an increasingly popular choice of flooring in the 1980’s and in the 1990’s with the invention of the Click and Locking systems by Unilin and Valinge, Laminate flooring was even more appealing and easier to install.
+Laminate became an increasingly popular choice of flooring over the next few decades and in the 1990’s with the invention of the Click and Locking systems by Unilin and Valinge, Laminate flooring was even more appealing and easier to install.

 Laminate still continues to evolve today with sound reduction technology, structure, surface protection and creative patterns such as Plank, Tile and Stone.

 Pictured below is a typical laminate floor from the 1980’s.

 Laminates of today are much more durable than their predecessors.
 Let me explain a bit more...

 Laminate boards are a multi-layer synthetic product fused together in a high pressure/heat press.
 It consists of 4 main parts – (a) The Wear-Layer, (b) Photographic/Decorative Layer, (c) The Core and (d) The Backing Layer.